Goodwood House

+Goodwood House is a Grade I listed country house, set within a 4900 ha estate in Westhampnett, Chichester, West Sussex, England.
+The house in its present iteration is built around an existing Jacobean house, dating to 1617, to which a north and south wing were added during the eighteenth century.
+Since 1697, it has been the principal seat of the Dukes of Richmond.
+The estate hosts horse racing, motor racing and other events.

 Description

-The house and its grounds are the site of the annual Goodwood Festival of Speed, whilst elsewhere on the estate the Goodwood Circuit motorsport track at Chichester/Goodwood Airport hosts the annual Goodwood Revival, and the airfield has a Flying School.
+The house and its grounds are the site of the annual Goodwood Festival of Speed, whilst elsewhere on the estate the Goodwood Circuit motorsport track at Goodwood Airfield hosts the annual Goodwood Revival, and the airfield has a Flying School.
 Goodwood Racecourse hosts "Glorious Goodwood" and a number of other (horse) race meetings.
+Also held on the grounds is Goodwoof, an annual celebration of dogs.
+The event features a variety of activities for both dogs and their owners.

 The estate includes two golf courses and a cricket pitch, home to Goodwood Cricket Club, a hotel and a 1600 ha organic farm.
 The estate employs over 550 people and attracts 800,000 visitors a year.
-The headquarters of Rolls-Royce Motor Cars is on the Estate.
+The headquarters of Rolls-Royce Motor Cars is on the estate.

 The Monarch's Way long-distance footpath crosses the downs from west to east, passing immediately south of the racecourse.

 The landscaped park and woodlands of Goodwood are Grade I listed on the Register of Historic Parks and Gardens.